graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration4.md

 * Subscriptions implementation (`SubscriptionExecutionStrategy`) has been moved into `GraphQL.SystemReactive` project and default document executer throws `NotSupportedException`.
 * `ISubscriptionExecuter` has been removed.
+* `INode.IsEqualTo` and related methods have been removed.
+* `NameNode` has been changed to a readonly struct.
+* `DebugNodeVisitor` class has been removed.
+* Most methods and classes within `OverlappingFieldsCanBeMerged` are now private.
+* `INodeVisitor.Enter` and `INodeVisitor.Leave` methods now accept additional `ValidationContext` argument.